What Landlords Should Know: COVID-19 Protection Ordinance (Expired)

 In June 2020, City Council approved the COVID-19 Eviction Protection Ordinance, providing additional eviction protections to tenants who inform their landlords in writing of their inability to pay their rent due to a “COVID-19 Impact.”
 An amendment to the ordinance was passed by City Council in July 2021.

-The ordinance goes into effect for the 60 days after Gov. J.B.
-Pritzker's Executive Order limiting evictions for those impacted by COVID-19 expires.
-On Aug.
-20, 2021, the governor's executive order was extended and is scheduled to expire on Oct.
+The ordinance was in effect for the 60 days after Gov. J.B.
+Pritzker's Executive Order limiting evictions for those impacted by COVID-19 expired on Oct.
 3, 2021.

 A COVID-19 Impact can be claimed when a tenant or another household member: